mareklexuan/mareklexuan/README.md

 I am a problem solver, innovator, educator, mentor, essentialist and blogger.
 On my website I talk about life design, productivity, career, self-management and personal betterment.

-I want to share my path, thoughts and ideas, and hopefully inspire others to build better lives.
+I want to share my path, thoughts and ideas, and inspire others to build better lives.
 To do more, to be more, and to live more.

 I want to help you own your life, build your personal freedom and kick ass!